The Military Marketplace is HUGE

 dealers, service providers and traders had any form of internet presence

-– now, mainly due to the efforts of MILWEB’s team that
+– now, helped by the efforts of MILWEB’s team that

 figure has grown to over 95%.